elationfoundation/Learning-Lua/README.md

 Learning Lua
 ============

-This repository contains notes I have created for my series of instructional videos on learning Lua.
+This repository contains notes used for supporting the Commotion Wireless team in learning Lua to work with the Commotion user interfaces.
+It is built upon notes David Osiro created for his series of instructional videos on learning Lua.
-While used for my personal programming development, this repository is available for anyone to use.
 The video lessons can be found on David Oshiro's [youtube channel](http://www.youtube.com/user/davidoshiro).

-My plan is to update this repository with any new information that I pick up about programming in Lua.

 Other Lua Resources
 ===============